zero88/jooqx/FEATURES.md

 // output: 10
 ```

-Please checkout 2 `DSL adapter`: [ReactiveDSL](core/src/main/java/io/zero88/jooqx/ReactiveDSL.java) and [LegacyDSL](core/src/main/java/io/zero88/jooqx/LegacyDSL.java) to see which method that suite for you.
+Please checkout 2 [DSL adapter](core/src/main/java/io/zero88/jooqx/DSLAdapter.java) to see which method that suite for you.

 ## SQL Batch